-What to include in your legal CV
+What should I include in my legal CV?

-- Personal details - At the top of the page, include important details such as your name, address, email and telephone number.
+- Personal details - At the top of the page, include details such as your name, address, email and telephone number.

-- IT and language skills - Outline your level of proficiency with relevant software packages such as Microsoft Word and Excel, and mention any additional languages that you speak.
+- IT and language skills - Outline your level of proficiency with relevant software packages such as Microsoft Word and Excel and mention any additional languages that you speak.

 - Activities and interests - Avoid listing irrelevant hobbies such as reading or listening to music.
 Instead, discuss your involvement in sporting teams and other organisations, highlighting any positions of responsibility you've held or awards you've gained.
-Quirky experiences - such as starting a new club or society at university - can help you stand out.
+Experiences - such as starting a new club or society at university - can help you stand out.

-- Referees - You don’t necessarily need to give references at this stage; stating 'references available on request' will usually suffice.
+- Referees - You don't necessarily need to give references at this stage.
+Stating 'references available on request' will usually suffice.

 For more advice on what abilities recruiters in the legal sector are looking for, see 7 skills for a successful law career.